ajour/catalog/README.md

 # Ajour Catalog

-This project generates a JSON file which is used in [Ajour](https://github.com/ajour/ajour/).
+This repository generates a JSON file which is used in [Ajour](https://github.com/ajour/ajour/).
+The JSON file contains all available addons from:

+- Curse
+- Tukui
+- WowInterface
+- Townlong Yak

+The JSON file is automatically updated every 6 hour.

 ## Usage